Updated: December 2017

 What special educational needs (SEN) support will be offered to my child?

-All Ofsted-registered childcare settings, such as nurseries, pre-schools and nursery classes, must make arrangements to support children with SEN and make information about this available to parents.
+All Ofsted registered childcare settings, such as nurseries, pre-schools and nursery classes, must make arrangements to support children with SEN and make information about this available to parents.
 They should identify a member of staff, such as the Special Educational Needs Coordinator or SENCO, to be responsible for SEND, to advise colleagues and ensure that parents are actively involved in decisions.
 Childminders are ‘encouraged’ to identify someone to act as the SENCO, perhaps shared with others registered with the same agency.
-All early years settings, which offer free childcare for two-, three- and four-year-olds must follow the new SEND Code of Practice.
+All early years settings, which offer free childcare for two, three and four year olds must follow the SEND Code of Practice.

-Nurseries and other childcare should regularly assess your child’s progress, keeping you informed.
+Nurseries and other childcare providers should regularly assess your child’s progress, keeping you informed.
+You should be given a written summary of your child’s progress when they are between two and three years old, as part of the EYFS framework.
 Staff should respond quickly to emerging difficulties by trying new approaches, consulting you and developing a plan.
 This should set out your child’s strengths, any areas of concern, and explain what support they will offer.
 This might involve, for example, trying a special learning programme or seeking advice from a speech and language therapist or a specialist teacher.

 The childcare setting should agree with you when to review the plan to see how well it is working.
 If, after trying new approaches and seeking specialist advice, your child is not making better progress, it may be time to consider a formal assessment of their needs.
 This is described in the next section – Education, Health and Care (EHC) assessments and plans.